aws-neuron/aws-neuron-sdk/release-notes/index.rst

 What's New
 ^^^^^^^^^^

-This release introduces new features, performance optimizations, minor enhancements and bug fixes.
+This release introduces Neuron Distributed, a new python library to simplify training and inference of large models, improving usability with features like S3 model caching, standalone profiler tool, support for Ubuntu22, as well as other new features, performance optimizations, minor enhancements and bug fixes.
 This release introduces the following:

 .. list-table::
    :widths: auto